MicrosoftDocs/azure-reference-other/studio-module-reference/execute-python-script.md

 The module returns these outputs:

 + **Results Dataset**.
-The results of any computations performed by the embedded Python code must be provided as a pandas data.frame, which is automatically converted to the Azure Machine Learning dataset format, so that you can use the results with other modules in the experiment.
+The results of any computations performed by the embedded Python code must be provided as a pandas data.frame, which is automatically converted to the Machine Learning dataset format, so that you can use the results with other modules in the experiment.
 The module is limited to a single dataset as output.
 For more information, see [Data Table](data-table.md).

 + **Python Device**.
 This output supports both console output and display of PNG graphics using the Python interpreter.